Tez01/Bomb/README.md

 ### * Phase 2
 	Here the strategy was to understand what the assembly was doing.
 Annotating each line of the machine code helps.

+### * Phase 3
+  The only thing to focus on is to how to get through the eax comparison at line 6 in disassembly.
+Have to check scanf as it changes the return register rax.
+Rest is simple assembly comprehension.